 The latest installment in our “Ask PanCAN Patient Services” series addresses self-advocacy, why it’s important and how patients (and caregivers acting on their behalf) can start taking a more active role in their care.

 You are not alone on your pancreatic cancer journey.
 Build your support team.
-Your healthcare team, friends and family, as well as the highly trained Patient Central staff of the Pancreatic Cancer Action Network (PanCAN), can be immensely helpful as you fight pancreatic cancer.
+Your healthcare team, friends and family, as well as the highly trained PanCAN Patient Services staff of the Pancreatic Cancer Action Network (PanCAN), can be immensely helpful as you fight pancreatic cancer.
 While these resources are available to you, PanCAN encourages all patients to be their own advocates.

 Self-advocacy is a person’s ability to take charge of their healthcare, to communicate their needs and to make informed decisions, while taking responsibility for those decisions.
 Through these actions, patients can improve their quality of life and feel comfortable with their treatment choices.